 Santa Clara initially developed around Mission Santa Clara de Asis, established in 1777, and contains many historic buildings in the vicinity of Santa Clara University, such as the mission and the Santa Clara Station Depot and Santa Clara Tower.
 Additionally, different generations of development have grown up around the mission and university.
-The Silicon Valley high-tech industry is seen in the typical style and structure of the buildings in the area.
+The Silicon Valley high-tech industry is seen in the typical style, architecture, and structure of the buildings in the area, specifically office buildings throughout the City.